-FSM's National Strategic Plan 2013-2017 endorsed towards end of 2013 and now in its first year of implementation.
+FSM's National Strategic Plan 2013-2017 endorsed towards end of 2013 and now in its second year of implementation.
 The NSP identifies four priority areas: prevention, comprehensive management of HIV & STIs, governance and coordination, monitoring and evaluation.
 Key areas for strengthening the effectiveness of the response in each of these priorities include:

-- In prevention the Strategy will strengthen the quality of the innovative work to date in outreach and community education programs, particularly focus on identifying and establishing programs with key risk groups, men who have sex with men and sex workers and their clients and cross-state programs (e.g. expansion of the Chuuk linkage program); enhance the peer education program across the country, especially the quality of current training and support; engage parents as peer educators to strengthen the knowledge, capacity and support in the adult community; and integrate with broader vulnerability issues, such as alcohol use and domestic violence, through established programs. - In the management of HIV & STIs, the Strategy will strengthen the dissemination of policy and procedures in clinical care, drawing on current experience; broaden engagement and linkages with the private sector in each state; more rigorous surveillance (crossing over with M&E); and build links with broader vulnerability issues, such as domestic violence;

-- In Governance: the Strategy will enhance the dissemination of policy and procedures; share lessons learnt in developing policy and procedures and legislation; confirm ongoing funding from current sources, such as the global fund, who fund as well as the US federal grants, or identifying alternate funding sources to replace the SPC/Global funds should they dissolve in 2015 as currently forecast, is critical. - In monitoring and evaluation: the Strategy will establish systems for the collection, analysis and dissemination of data to assess the quality and effectiveness of the response; the development of an M&E framework and associated training in monitoring and evaluation are key components.
+- In prevention the Strategy will strengthen the quality of the innovative work to date in outreach and community education programs, particularly focus on identifying and establishing programs with key risk groups, men who have sex with men and sex workers and their clients and cross-state programs (e.g. expansion of the Chuuk linkage program); enhance the peer education program across the country, especially the quality of current training and support; engage parents as peer educators to strengthen the knowledge, capacity and support in the adult community; and integrate with broader vulnerability issues, such as alcohol use and domestic violence, through established programs. - In the management of HIV & STIs, the Strategy will strengthen the dissemination of policy and procedures in clinical care, drawing on current experience; broaden engagement and linkages with the private sector in each state; more rigorous surveillance (crossing over with M&E); and build links with broader vulnerability issues, such as domestic violence; - In Governance: the Strategy will enhance the dissemination of policy and procedures; share lessons learnt in developing policy and procedures and legislation; confirm ongoing funding from current sources, such as the global fund, who fund as well as the US federal grants - In monitoring and evaluation: the Strategy will establish systems for the collection, analysis and dissemination of data to assess the quality and effectiveness of the response; the development of an M&E framework and associated training in monitoring and evaluation are key components.

 The National Health Sector Policy for Strengthening of HIV/AIDS and STI prevention, Care and Treatment expired December 2013 and the process of revising this policy had already underway.
-Target to start the workshop in May 2014 by the National Communicable Disease team along with all coordinators from each of the four states with Technical Assistance to be provided by WHO.
+The workshop in May 2014 by the National Communicable Disease team along with all coordinators from each of the four states with Technical Assistance from WHO to revisit the existing HIV policies and costed the NSP.
+The revised policies are still in progress to be completed in 2015.